laravel/docs/mail.md

 <a name="rendering-mailables"></a>
 ## Rendering Mailables

 Sometimes you may wish to capture the HTML content of a mailable without sending it.
 To accomplish this, you may call the `render` method of the mailable.
-This method will return the evaluated contents of the mailable as a string:
+This method will return the evaluated HTML content of the mailable as a string:

+    use App\Mail\InvoicePaid;
+    use App\Models\Invoice;

-    $invoice = App\Models\Invoice::find(1);
+    $invoice = Invoice::find(1);

-    return (new App\Mail\InvoicePaid($invoice))->render();
+    return (new InvoicePaid($invoice))->render();

 <a name="previewing-mailables-in-the-browser"></a>
 ### Previewing Mailables In The Browser

 When designing a mailable's template, it is convenient to quickly preview the rendered mailable in your browser like a typical Blade template.
-For this reason, Laravel allows you to return any mailable directly from a route Closure or controller.
+For this reason, Laravel allows you to return any mailable directly from a route closure or controller.
 When a mailable is returned, it will be rendered and displayed in the browser, allowing you to quickly preview its design without needing to send it to an actual email address:

-    Route::get('mailable', function () {
+    Route::get('/mailable', function () {
         $invoice = App\Models\Invoice::find(1);

         return new App\Mail\InvoicePaid($invoice);
     });

-> {note} [Inline attachements](#inline-attachments) will not be rendered when a mailable is previewed in your browser.
+> {note} [Inline attachments](#inline-attachments) will not be rendered when a mailable is previewed in your browser.
 To preview these mailables, you should send them to an email testing application such as [MailHog](https://github.com/mailhog/MailHog) or [HELO](https://usehelo.com).

 <a name="localizing-mailables"></a>
 ## Localizing Mailables

-Laravel allows you to send mailables in a locale other than the current language, and will even remember this locale if the mail is queued.
+Laravel allows you to send mailables in a locale other than the request's current locale, and will even remember this locale if the mail is queued.

 To accomplish this, the `Mail` facade offers a `locale` method to set the desired language.
-The application will change into this locale when the mailable is being formatted and then revert back to the previous locale when formatting is complete:
+The application will change into this locale when the mailable's template is being evaluated and then revert back to the previous locale when evaluation is complete:

     Mail::to($request->user())->locale('es')->send(
         new OrderShipped($order)